mudl0rd/wtweg/README.md

 [A list of tested cores is here](https://raw.githubusercontent.com/cruduxcru0/WTFweg/master/cores.txt)

 * "cores" is where all libretro cores go.
-Cores on Windows can be left inside zip files from buildbot, no depacking needed.
+Cores on Windows can be transparently depacked from ZIPs.
 * "saves" is where all saves are
 * "system" is where all BIOSes/system files go